christofferaakre/web-project-boilerplate/readme.md

 ### Includes necessary configuration for:

-* Webpack
+- Webpack
-* Webpack dev-server
+- Webpack dev-server
-* Babel
+- Babel
-* ESLint with appropriate rules
+- ESLint with appropriate rules
-* Enzyme and Jest
+- Enzyme and Jest
-* React
+- React
-* SASS/SCSS
+- SASS/SCSS
+- CSS Modules
-* A simple Express back-end
+- A simple Express back-end
-* A simple Loading React component
+- A simple Loading React component
-* An appropriate index.html file
+- An appropriate index.html file
-* Normalize.css
+- Normalize.css
-* .env files for testing and development
+- .env files for testing and development

 ### To get started: